How to Read Constitutional Notes

 Section 4 — Submission Process

 Feedback shall be submitted through the same system used for voting.
-There shall be no additional barriers to submitting feedback beyond those required to verify the citizen’s applicable eligibility.
-Submitting feedback is optional and shall not affect the validity of a citizen’s vote. -
+No extra steps may be added to the feedback process beyond checking that the citizen qualifies.
+Submitting feedback is optional and does not affect the validity of a citizen’s vote.

 Section 5 — Universal Distribution

 All feedback submitted by a citizen shall be delivered to every level of government with jurisdiction over that citizen.
 This includes, at minimum: the relevant municipality, county, state, and federal bodies.
 No feedback is directed at any single official or body.
 Each level of government receives a complete copy of all feedback from the citizens within its jurisdiction.
-This ensures that every layer of government can observe how its citizens are living, what they are experiencing, and what they believe needs to change.
-The compiled feedback shall be delivered no later than thirty days after the close of the voting period. -
+This ensures that every layer of government is made aware of how its citizens are living, what they are experiencing, and what they believe needs to change.
+The compiled feedback shall be delivered no later than thirty days after the close of the voting period.

 Section 6 — Public Availability